-As of December 31, 2023, we had federal net operating loss carryforwards ("NOLs") of approximately \$311.2 million, which will begin to expire in various years ranging from 2024 to 2037.
-Our NOLs could expire unused and be unavailable to offset future income tax liabilities because of their limited duration or because of restrictions under U.S. tax law.
-Under the Tax Cuts and Jobs Act ("Tax Act"), as modified by the Coronavirus Aid, Relief, and Economic Security Act, or the CARES Act, our federal NOLs generated in tax years ending after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal NOLs in tax years beginning after December 31, 2020 is limited to 80% of taxable income.
+As of ~~September 30, 2023~~ December 31, 2023 we had federal net operating loss carryforwards ("NOLs") of approximately ~~\$300.4 million~~ \$311.2 million, which will begin to expire in various years ranging from ~~2023~~ 2024 to 2037.
+Our NOLs could expire unused and be unavailable to offset future income tax liabilities because of their limited duration or because of restrictions under

+80% of taxable income.
 It is uncertain if and to what extent various states will conform to the Tax Act, as modified by the CARES Act.

-In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), if a corporation undergoes an "ownership change" (generally defined as a cumulative change in our ownership by "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period), the corporation's ability to use its pre-change NOLs and certain other pre-change tax attributes to offset its post-change income and taxes may be limited.
+In addition, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), if a corporation undergoes an "ownership change" (generally defined as a cumulative change in our ownership by

+"5-percent" "5-percent shareholders" that exceeds 50 percentage points over a rolling three-year period), the corporation's ability to use its pre-change NOLs and certain other pre-change tax attributes to offset its post-change income and taxes may be limited.
 Similar rules may apply under state tax laws.
 We may have experienced such ownership changes in the past, and we may experience an ownership change in the future as a result of subsequent shifts in our stock ownership, some of which are outside our control.
 We have not conducted any studies to determine annual limitations, if any, that could result from such changes in our stock ownership.
 Our ability to utilize those NOLs could be limited by an "ownership change" as described above and consequently, we may not be able to utilize a material portion of our NOLs and certain other tax attributes, which could have a material adverse effect on our cash flows and results of operations.